isabella232/pmp-support-site/docs/users/030_plugins.md

 # Plugins

-Plugins for several popular platforms are available and are still being further developed.
+Plugins for several popular platforms are available or are in development.
 If you know of any additional integrations, or would like to build one yourself, please contact us at support@publimediaplatform.org.

 ![pmp_wp_plugin](https://cloud.githubusercontent.com/assets/4427754/10888991/28658e78-815d-11e5-999a-29d02ead2c45.png)